-This antenatal course has been designed to provide you with a range of practical information, resources and worksheets to focus on your individual needs as you prepare for labour, birth and your new baby.
+These resources have been designed to provide you with a range of practical information and resources to help you prepare well for labour, birth and life with your new baby.

-Labour and birth can be brilliant, it can be euphoric, it can be straight-forward, it can be complicated, it can be overwhelming and it can be scary.
+Labour and birth can be simple and straight-forward, but it can also be complicated, overwhelming and scary.
 Labour, birth and becoming parents can be an incredibly emotional experience and it is these emotions that you can’t prepare for.
 However you can be equipped with effective knowledge and skills so you know more about the childbirth process; about new babies; about what helps and what might not; and how to use practical skills to focus on being comfortable and staying calm.

 I passionately believe that when labour is straight-forward and well supported, the contractions are do-able, and when underpinned by a positive mindset, good strategies, skills and ongoing reassurance, there is nothing to fear.
 But there are many factors that can impact contractions and how well a woman can work with them – a long labour, a back-to-back baby, being induced, anxiety and fear and lack of support and consistency can all make labour and birth tougher than expected.